liatrio/autogov/README.md

-# GitHub Attestation Verifier
+# AutoGov-Verify

-A tool for verifying GitHub Artifact Attestations using [cosign](https://docs.sigstore.dev/cosign/overview/).
+A tool for verifying GitHub Artifact Attestations using [cosign](https://docs.sigstore.dev/cosign/overview/) with SLSA v1.1 VSA (Verification Summary Attestation) support and integrated OPA policy evaluation.

-> **Note**: This tool supports attestations for container images in the GitHub Container Registry (ghcr.io) and blob attestations.
+> **Note**: This tool supports attestations for container images in the GitHub Container Registry (ghcr.io) and blob attestations with comprehensive attestation verification, VSA generation, and policy evaluation capabilities.

 ## Requirements